-2.1.15 Audit
+2.1.11 Audit

 Audit students have been admitted to the University and may attend all lectures but are not required to write tests and examinations.
 The experience can be useful to introduce those who are not yet committed to credit studies or who wish to acquire information without course credit.
 Audit fees are one-half of the credit fees.
 Formal application/registration as an auditor must be completed prior to attending any course.
 Complete the Registration/Application Form for Auditing Students found online at msvu.ca/regofficeforms.
-Please see Important Dates in the University Year 2010-2011 beginning on page 9 for precise dates.
+Please see Academic Course Add/Drop Dates on page 8 for precise dates.